yaohong6782/tracker-backend/README.md

 1. Clone this repository
 2. mvn clean compile / mvn install  --> **To download dependencies**
 3. mvn sprng-boot:run --> **To run**
 4. Use any api testing tools (e.g Postman API ) to test out the endpoints and have fun using this as your starter to understand

+### Additional notes
+Needing a different or wanting to add more apis
+1. Edit api.yml file and mvn clean
+2. Create your Controller and implement that API function being generated